Music

 No hay anuncios

 Because at three o'clock Kneecap started on the other side of the venue.
-The Irish played last year in front of a scarce thousand people at Sala Apolo, as they recalled, so they experienced it as a success to have decupled their audience in such a short time.
-The responsible party is the second studio album from this trio, which once again combines strong political messages with techno beats full of tension and threat.
+The Irish played last year in front of a scarce thousand people at Sala Apolo, as they recalled, so they saw it as a success to have decupled their audience in such a short time.
+The responsible is the second studio album from this trio, which again combines strong political messages with techno beats full of tension and threat.
 The title of the work, Fenian, is a pejorative term that unionists used to refer to Catholics, but the band reclaims it precisely to reverse its negative connotation and recover the original meaning of the word, which designated a legendary warrior from national mythology.

 Cargando